Laurelin/Laurelin/README.md

 - 👋 Hi, I’m Laura Pilkington
 - 👀 I’m interested in solving problems, focusing on data science and machine learning
-- 🌱 I’m currently on Kaggle, studying machine learning models and how to implement them.
+- 🌱 Working on designing and building two Full Stack websites - one with React and Serverless, one with React and Firebase.
+Second one is subject to change.
-- 💞️ I’m looking to collaborate on Python or Golang projects that manipulate data
+- 💞️ I’m looking to collaborate on Python or Javascript projects in Finance, Green Energy, Music or Physics heavy areas
 - 📫 How to reach me - my Twitter is @LauraPilkingt13